h0shy/Pytheas/README.md

 ### CocoaPods

-Use the following entry in your Podfile:
+Use this in your Podfile:

 ```rb
 pod 'Pytheas'